Learning (Psychology)

 • Observational Learning

-Throughout this article, I’ll attempt to give the best-summarized version of each, including a few more lesser-known methods of each.
-If you want an in-depth guide of the main three, just click on the header links.
+Throughout this article, I'll attempt to give the best-summarized version of each, including a few more lesser-known methods.
+If you want an in-depth guide of the main three, click the header links.

 Classical Conditioning

-By far, one of the most famous experiments in cognitive psychology on learning is Pavlov’s Dog Experiment.
-In short, Ivan Pavlov trained (or rather, conditioned) his dogs to salivate before when they heard a bell rang, expecting food was next.
+One of the most famous experiments in cognitive psychology on learning is Pavlov's Dog Experiment.
+In short, Ivan Pavlov trained (or rather, conditioned) his dogs to salivate when they heard a bell rang, expecting food was next.

-In short, we take an “unconditioned response” like salivating to food, and pair it to a “conditioned response” like a bell.
-Using a “conditioned stimulus” like a bell, we can pair the connections of these responses in the dogs to produce classical conditioning.
+In short, we take an "unconditioned response," like salivating to food, and pair it with a "conditioned response" like a bell.
+Using a "conditioned stimulus" like a bell, we can pair the connections of these responses in the dogs to produce classical conditioning.

 little albert experiment

-John B. Watson was another psychologist interested in classical conditioning, but instead used children as his participants.
+John B. Watson was another psychologist interested in classical conditioning but used children as his participants.
 In his infamous Little Albert Study, Watson conditioned a young boy to be afraid of a white rat.
-To do so, Watson directed his assistants to bang a piece of metal with a hammer next to Albert’s head.
-It didn’t take long before Albert was scared of the white rat – he would whine and cry when he saw one.
-The problem though, is that he also seemed to be afraid of other white things, and small rodents.
+To do so, Watson directed his assistants to bang a piece of metal with a hammer next to Albert's head.
+It wasn't long before Albert was scared of the white rat - he would whine and cry when he saw one.
+The problem is that he also seemed afraid of other white things and small rodents.

 Classical conditioning pairs two responses together using two unrelated stimuli.